Changes to previous guidance

 Schools do not need to issue multiple letters to the same parents/staff if there are multiple cases in the same class during an outbreak.
 In these circumstances, however, they should keep parents, pupils and staff informed regularly of key developments (e.g. of any advice received from local Health Protection Teams, or updates on further positive cases or case numbers), and take opportunities to reinforce the messages set out in the letter originally issued.

 Actions to be taken following identification as a high or low risk contact

 When children or adults are identified as high or low risk contacts of a positive case, they are asked to take actions to limit the risk of onward transmission.
-These may include self-isolation subject to a negative PCR test (for high risk contacts) or advice on LFD testing and other mitigations (for low risk contacts).
-These actions vary depending on age, vaccination status and any history of previous infection.
+These includes self-isolation and/or appropriate testing in line with NHS guidance (for high risk contacts, dependent on vaccination status and age) or advice on LFD testing and other mitigations (for low risk contacts).

 Actions for high risk contacts

 All those who are identified as high risk contacts will be advised to adopt the approach that is set out in NHS guidance, dependent on their vaccination status and age.
 In summary, these are:

 Fully Vaccinated Adult Contacts (NB: definition of “fully vaccinated adult” is now 3 doses of an MHRA-approved vaccine) AND all young people aged under 18 years and 4 months

 - take 7 daily LFD tests and report negative results instead of isolating – no requirement for a PCR test to be released from self-isolation